orbuluh/cpp/std-Aha/priority_queue.md

 - by default, `top()` return the maximum value.
 - ops: `top()`, `push`, `emplace()`, `pop()`
 - If you want to customized comparator, it's the third argument.
 You have to specify container type.
+- maintain a minPQ with size k, then the top() element is the k-th largest number.

 ```cpp
 template<